-Posted in: Everyday Magic, Path Basics
+Posted in: Featured, Path Basics

 In my mid-twenties, I was living a corporate, achievement-driven existence that neither fed my soul nor gave me joy.
 A series of synchronistic events conspired to wake me up and set me on a spiritual journey in search of the missing half of my womanhood and humanity.

 My journey led me to Vipassana meditation, feminist graduate studies and new age spirituality.
 These were all powerful and transformative, and yet something was still missing for me: the feral, sensual, dreaming, witching, life-affirming sacred feminine.

 One day it came to me: I am a pagan.
 This was the spiritual path that sang to my soul.